Eventing: Show jumping

 In most nations' nationally sanctioned competitions, and often even at lower levels, a protective equestrian helmet with harness is required, and a short hunt coat is traditional, except when weather is unreasonably warm, when, at the discretion of the technical delegate, jackets may be considered optional.
 If helmet covers are used, they are required to be black or dark blue though some now include national colors where they are entitled to be worn.

 Turnout of the horse and tack

 Turnout and grooming

 Event horses are turned out similarly to dressage horses, with the legs and face (muzzle, jaw, sides of ears, bridle path) neatly clipped.
 The tail is usually "banged" (cut straight across), usually to a length between the fetlock joint and lower hock.
 Additionally, most event riders clip the sides of their mount's tails, to give them a finer appearance.
-The braiding of tails is fairly uncommon, probably because the tail can not be braided if the hairs along the sides of the dock are clipped.
+Braiding of tails is fairly uncommon, probably because the tail can not be braided if the hairs along the sides of the dock are clipped.

 The mane is pulled to about 3 in in length and is usually braided for dressage as well as the show jumping phase.
 However, most riders prefer to leave it loose for cross-country in case they need to grab it for security.
 Some riders also place quarter marks (decorative stenciling) on the hindquarters.